ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Passive Recognition versus Active Recognition

-Passive recognitions have shortcomings: (1) The enzyme can only move back and forth and waste much time because, in equilibrium, all particles only make Brownian motions \cite{erbas2015}.
-(2) The recognition accuracy is poor due to low free energy.

-An active recognition should make use of properties of non-equilibrium, which is maintained by consuming energy.
-The energy source in this study is ATP.
-Active recognitions should have many advantages: (1) The enzyme can make a directional motion, scanning each base pair just once without wasting time going back and forth.
-(2) Recognition accuracy can be high because the energy provided by ATP is high.
-(3) Utilizing ATP enables extra means to discriminate mismatches from correct matches, e.g., bending double-stranded DNA \cite{leblanc2018,bouchal2020}.
+Active recognition relies on non-equilibrium properties sustained through the consumption of energy, with ATP serving as the energy source in this study.
+Active recognition offers several advantages: The enzyme can exhibit directional motion, scanning each base pair in a one-way fashion, avoiding time-consuming back-and-forth movements.
+The utilization of ATP enables high recognition accuracy, as ATP can provide energy higher than the free energy associated with equilibrium.
+ATP enables auxiliary operations that would otherwise be impossible, such as inducing conformational changes in double-stranded DNA through bending~\cite{leblanc2018, bouchal2020}.

-A passive recognition may not have an energetic cost for the first recognition; that cost occurs later in preparation for the next recognition, such as restoring enzyme conformation.
-Therefore, passive recognitions are not necessarily more energetically efficient than active recognitions, especially cyclically.
-Passive recognitions may serve some purposes in some life activities, but in DNA replication, speed and fidelity are so important that only active recognitions can serve the purpose.
-We hereafter only focus on active recognitions.
+Passive recognition processes may not incur an immediate energetic cost during the initial recognition event.
+However, the energy cost is deferred and occurs later during the preparation for subsequent recognition events, such as the restoration of enzyme conformation.
+Therefore, passive recognitions are not inherently more energetically efficient than active recognitions, particularly in cyclic processes.
+While passive recognition may play a role in certain biological activities, such as antibody-antigen recognition, active recognition is necessary in DNA replication, where both speed and fidelity are crucial~factors.

-\section{active recognition framework}
+\section{Active Recognition Framework}

-Since MMR has more than one pathway and involves more than one enzyme that is still under study, it is impossible to build a model based on a specific known enzyme.
-Instead, we shall study a hypothetical enzyme that we refer to as Enz.
-Enz bears some characteristics of MutS/MutL but has only one function, i.e., finding out mismatches.
-In addition, let us focus on a hypothetical situation where the DNA strand consists of only two types of base pairs, A-T correct match (as representative of all correct matches) and G-T mismatch (as representative of all mismatches).
+Since the mechanisms and enzymes involved in MMR are still being studied and there is no specific enzyme with well-established characteristics, our study focused on a hypothetical enzyme that we refer to as Enz.
+Enz shares some features with MutS/MutL enzymes but is specialized solely in mismatch recognition.
+Furthermore, we considered a simplified scenario in which the DNA strand consists of only two types of base pairs: the A--T correct match, which represents all correct matches, and the G--T mismatch~\cite{Kimsey2018, Li2020}, which represents all types of mismatches.